-If Chester and Gretel were riding in the Tour de France it probably wouldn’t be.
-It’s like a performance enhancing drug….or some other kind.
+If Chester and Gretel were riding in the Tour de France, K9 GoDog Sports Drink probably wouldn’t be.
+It’s like a performance enhancing drug….or something like that.
 Ha, ha.

-K9 GoDog Total Sports Drink for Dogs is a sports drink was made for highly active dogs that participate in things like agility, Flyball, coursing, hunting or hunt tests.
+This doggy sports drink was made for highly active dogs that participate in things like agility, Flyball, lure coursing, hunting or hunt tests.
 I discovered it while browsing online and bought some to try.
-I have always said that hiking is our flavor of agility and the energy expenditure is very similar to those other “performance sports” categories.
+I have always said that hiking is our flavor of agility and the energy expenditure is very similar to that of those other “performance sports” dogs.
+I don’t go hiking with my dogs without it.

 This supplement is more than just a human sports drink reconfigured for dogs.
 Its designed specifically for the canine metabolism and features a proprietary blend of electrolytes, short-burst and long-range energy fuels, plus vital buffering agents that help neutralize performance-robbing, potentially-lethal lactic acid buildup.
 The drink claims to help keep your dog hydrated, increase endurance, increase oxygen delivery and increase safety and fun.

-In previous articles I have suggested you add beef or chicken broth in your dog’s water on a hike to get them to drink more.
-This stuff has some kind of “meaty” flavor that Chester and Gretel love.
-The smell is subtle so I can’t tell you what flavor it is but they lap the stuff up as soon as I pour in their bowl or right out of the water bottle.
+In previous articles I have suggested to add a splash of no, or very low, sodium beef or chicken broth to your dog’s water on a hike to get them to drink more.
+K9 GoDog has some kind of “meaty” flavor that Chester and Gretel love.
+The smell is subtle so I can’t tell you what flavor it is but they lap the stuff up as soon as I pour in their bowl.
+Sometimes they drink it right out of the water bottle.

 I notice they have energy longer when they drink it.
 It is not just “power of suggestion” either.
 I always come from a place of skepticism when something makes such strong claims.
 I can’t say if all the “behind the scenes science stuff” is true but I have seen the pep in their step increase (or last longer), them stay more chipper and wide-eyed and them recover quicker (OK, THAT part might be “imagined” but I really feel they do).

 This stuff is really easy to use.
 I bought the little packets and you just dump it into a standard sports bottle (about 20 oz.) and mix.
-I actually put more water in it than that to make it go farther.
+I actually put more water in it than that to make it go farther and Chester and Gretel love it the same.
 I have put in about 30 oz of water and it seems to have the same effect.

 The only thing is that you can’t share a water bottle with your dogs and will have to bring a separate one for them.
 That can make your pack a little heavier but it is WAY worth it.

-It does have a tiny bit of an ick factor, at least to me.
-I am used to human sports that usually dissolve completely in water.
+The mix does have a tiny bit of an ick factor, at least to me.
+I am used to human sports drink powder that usually dissolves completely in water.
 This stuff doesn’t dissolve completely so you can see a bit of a “scum” on the top of the water when you put it in the bowl.
 That is not a “deal breaker” in my book though.

 I would recommend this dog sports drink to anyone that hikes or does highly active sports with their dogs.
 I even use it if we are in a place that is super hot so they stay hydrated.